 I think it comes with the experience.
 I was quite slow at the beginning but used to spend some time checking out the replies sent out by Michael, forums, and the comments section.
 This really helped me to adjust to various situations.

 Any interesting support cases you can remember?

 Our customers are awesome.
-Only advice would be that, do not hesitate to share your login details up-front.
+My only advice would be that, do not hesitate to share your login details up-front.
 This helps us to check the corresponding issue and cuts down on additional waiting time.
 If we need to carry out any tests/fixes, we will definitely make sure that we seek your permission before proceeding with them.

-In your opinion what are the most valuable skills for great support manager to have?
+In your opinion what are the most valuable skills for a great support manager to have?
 How do you craft your own skills?